FAQ

 Will my survey answers really make a difference?

 Yes!
-Because so few mothers receive the survey completing and returning the form is very important.
-Every pregnancy is different, as is every birth.
-Your experience may have a profound effect in bringing about a successful pregnancy and delivery for another mom or even for yourself with a subsequent pregnancy.
+Because so few mothers receive the survey, completing and returning the form is very important.
+Every pregnancy and birth are different.
+Your experience may have a profound effect on bringing about a successful pregnancy and delivery for another mom or even for yourself with a subsequent pregnancy.

 What objectives can be achieved with PRAMS survey responses: